ziudeso/naba-comfyui-nvidia-docker/README.md

 # 6. Troubleshooting

-The `venv` in the "run" directory contains all the required Python packages used by the tool.
+The `venv` in the "run" directory contains all the Python packages the tool requires.
 In case of an issue, it is recommended that you terminate the container, delete (or rename) the `venv` directory, and restart the container.
 The virtual environment will be recreated; any `custom_scripts` should re-install their requirements; please see the "Fixing Failed Custom Nodes" section for additional details.

-It is also possible to rename the entire "run" directory for get a clean installation of ComfyUI and its virtual environment.
-This method is preferred --compared to deleting the "run" directory-- as it will allow us to copy the content of the various downloaded `ComfyUI/models`, `ComfyUI/custom_nodes`, generated `ComfyUI/outputs`, `ComfyUI/user`, added `ComfyUI/inputs` and other folder present within the old "run" directory.
+It is also possible to rename the entire "run" directory to get a clean installation of ComfyUI and its virtual environment.
+This method is preferred—compared to deleting the "run" directory—as it will allow us to copy the content of the various downloaded `ComfyUI/models`, `ComfyUI/custom_nodes`, generated `ComfyUI/outputs`, `ComfyUI/user`, added `ComfyUI/inputs`, and other folders present within the old "run" directory.

 # 7. Changelog